 Populism has been approached from a variety of angles.
 It has been defined as a political discourse, ideology, leadership, movement, phenomenon, strategy, style, syndrome and more.
 Within the literature three dominant approaches can be distinguished, these are: populism as style, populism as strategy and the ideational approach.

-The significant differences between populist leaders in terms of ideology, discourses political/organizational strategies has moved some authors to view populism from a stylistic perspective (Moffitt & Tormey, 2014).
+The significant differences between populist leaders in terms of ideology, discourses political/organizational strategies have moved some authors to view populism from a stylistic perspective (Moffitt & Tormey, 2014).
 Politics as style can be described as: “the repertoires of performance that are used to create political relations (Moffitt & Tormey, 2014, p.
 387).”
 Seeing populism as style means focusing on action and performance first.
 This approach views political ideas and subjectivities through the lens of actors, audiences, stages, scripts, scene and so forth.
 Viewing populism this way is largely connected to looking at populism from a communicative standpoint.
 De Vreese et al. (2018) argue that messages communicating populist ideas are often connected to a certain set of presentational style elements.
 Within this context populism is viewed as a feature of political communication.
 This approach is beneficial in the sense that it allows one to measure degrees of populism (De Vreese et al., 2018).
 It makes it possible to measure populism by one’s communicational output.

 According to Weyland (2001) Populism is: “a political strategy through which a personalistic leader seeks or exercises government power based on direct, unmediated, uninstitutionalized support from large numbers of mostly unorganized followers” (p.
 14).
 A political strategy consists of two parts: a type of political leader that wants to exercise power and a principal power capability which that political actor uses as a support basis (Weyland, 2017).
 According to Weyland (2017) populism rests on: “personalistic leadership, seeks to boost its autonomy and power, and contests, pushes aside, or dominates other type of actors, such as elite factions and organized political parties” (p.
 56).
 To achieve this goal populism relies on the mobilization of large amounts of voters.
 One of the tools populist uses are rallies that motivate voters to turn up on election day (Weyland, 2017).